dan-snw/personal_website/README.md

 # Personal Website built with React

-Creating a personal website to display my work but using React.js.
+Creating a personal website to display my work but using the React framework.